marsteg/adventure-game/README.md

 	- can have a speechcolor
 	- There are now different ways to take and give items from NPCs
-			- by unlocking them (possible via item, action or dialog) Conversations!
+			- by unlocking them (possible via item, action or dialog)
+- Conversations!
 	- each line of speech should have a configurable talking time
 	- active dialog (dialog state of NPC) answers could change based on:
 			- specific replies chosen (should execute actionfunc)
 			- actions executed (actionfunc to change actve dialog of npc)
+	- doors are disabled from clicking while conversations are ongoing
 	- NPCs can give the player Items right after successfully giving an Item to them.
 		- Speech Lines are objects defined in yaml
 				- Speech Lines have:
 					- text